dazelpro/rn-login-sosmed/README.md

 ## Development mode

-Run `npm run android` for a dev mode.
+Run `npx run android` for a dev mode.
 The app will automatically running in port 7000.